outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- use these to get rid of BPA (or side effects): coq10, probiotics (Bifidobacterium breve and Lactobacillus casei, Garden of Life probiotics with many strains), black tea, quercetin, exercise
 				- use these to support glucuronidation to get rid of BPA: sauerkraut, asparagus, pineapple, kimchi, apple cider vinegar, cruciferous vegetables (such as kale, broccoli, and cauliflower), red grapes, citrus fruits, curcumin, rooibos tea, honeybush tea, and rosemary
 		- brain disorders
+			- insomnia: vitamin d, tryptophan, melatonin (melatonin and other sedatives can cause rebound insomnia), treat high serotonin levels which can cause insomnia, avoid medications that can cause insomnia
 			- schizophrenia: vitamin d/c/e, alpha lipoic acid, glycine, sarcosine (cancer patients should avoid sarcosine), taurine, NAC, omega 3's, keto diet, melatonin
 				- correct vitamin deficiencies like zinc deficiency which is associated with some mental disorders like schizophrenia
 			- creatine helps with some neurodegenerative disorders: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8912287/